 The consequences of this tragedy, perhaps the largest domestic environmental crises to date, will go on for decades.

-But what happens when the next great new event pushes the off the front pages?
+But what happens when the next great new event pushes the Horizon off the front pages?
 What will be the long-lasting effects to the beachfront industry from Texas to and beyond?

 Do you think the issue won’t go away that quickly?
 When was the last time you were glued to your TV to find out about conditions in Haiti, the Time-Square bomb scare or even reform?
 We Americans have a notoriously short attention span and when the media moves on, we do too.